 Geographies of Activism: Cartographic Memory and Community Practices of Care

-Less visible than 1960s Chicano Movement protest politics of sit-ins, marches, and boycotts are the Mexican American activists who created community-based organizations by enlisting residents in neighborhood improvement projects.
-Drawing from oral histories of 1960s activists from Oaklands Fruitvale district, Professor Herrera shows how they consolidated a robust politics of placeestablishing institutions that transformed the urban landscape and fashioned lasting commitments to social justice.
-He argues that the work of remembering 1960s activism is a cartographic process that draws attention to the social movement production of space.
-His concept of cartographic memory is a practice deployed by activists and an analytic to interpret how and why they defined their activities though the invocation and graphing of space.
-Activists cartographic recollections were fundamentally political claims to power that operated through space.
+Social movements mobilize to make changes in actually existing geographies.
+But far more than space being just a surface upon which social movements evolve, this presentation posits that social movements take part in the production of space.
+Drawing from oral histories of 1960s activists from Oaklands Fruitvale district, I argue that the work of remembering activism is a cartographic process that draws attention to the social movement production of space.
+My concept of cartographic memory is a practice deployed by activists and an analytic to interpret how and why they defined their activities though the invocation and graphing of space.
+I show how activists cartographic recollections were fundamentally political claims to power that operated through space.
 Their memories served as a central device to bring into focus the transformative and experimental aspects of the Chicano movement, and its enduring impacts.